layilin/SP23-33852/_annotations/book2.md

 [plant] 61.128 chickweed. *Stellaria media*, a plant native to Europe.

 [plant] 61.129 And that, which coyly flies the astonish'd grasp.
-Grainger refers here to the sensitive plant (*Mimosa pudica*), the leaves of which fold up when touched.
+Grainger refers to the sensitive plant (*Mimosa pudica*), the leaves of which fold up when touched.
 It is indigenous to the Americas and became an object of fascination to European naturalists.

 [people] 61.130 Pontus' King.
 Mithridates (132-63 BCE) ruled Pontus in modern-day Turkey from 120-63 BCE.
 His attempts to expand his empire led to three wars against the Roman army.
 Following a mutiny by his troops, he committed suicide.